apache/yetus/asf-site-src/source/documentation/in-progress/precommit-bugsystems.md

 The specific repository on GitHub is defined with either `--github-repo` on the command line or GITHUB\_REPO in a personality.
 It should take the form of "user/repo".

 In order to comment on issues or, depending upon the security setup of the repo, authentication credentials.
-The GitHub plug-in supports two types:
+The GitHub plug-in supports authentication via user name/passphrase or token.

-  * Token-based:  `--github-token` or GITHUB\_TOKEN

-  * Username/password: `--github-user`/ GITHUB\_USER , `--github-password` / GITHUB\_PASSWD
+The user name is provided via the `--github-user` option or the GITHUB\_USER environment variable.
 The default value for  GITHUB\_USER is the value of `--project` suffixed with QA.
 For example, `--project=yetus` will set `GITHUB_USER=yetusqa`.

+The password or OAuth token is provided via the `--github-password` or GITHUB\_PASSWD environment variable.

+Both username and password options must be provided.

 GitHub pull requests may be directly processed on the command line in two ways: